 Facebook provides a wide variety of tools to businesses on Facebook.
 Your first task is to create a business page and business manager account so you can access all these tools.
 Having a business page separate from a personal profile will help you keep your business and personal life separate and help new visitors see your business as a legitimate, viable option.
 It’s best to keep your business page posts directly related to your business, but visitors love seeing an inside look such as studio pets or process videos.

 You will want to optimize your jewelry business Facebook page as much as possible.
-Your About tab should give as much information as you can.
+Your About tab should give as much information about your brand as you can.
 This is also a great place to tell your jewelry story and teach potential customers about your brand.
 Be sure to start it off strong with an amazing cover photo!
 This is the first impression someone on Facebook may have of your business, so make sure it draws people in and tells them about your jewelry.

 Susan has found the best part about having a business page is the messenger function.
 The most practical use is that it makes it easy for customers to contact her quickly.
 The messenger app has a lot of uses besides a simple contact point, and Facebook has worked to make this a powerful business tool.
 Businesses can access services such as enabling transactions, acquiring customers and more.